wixplosives/pleb/README.md

 # Lerna Publisher

-Custom publishing cli for lerna/yarn/workspces project.
+Custom publishing cli for lerna/yarn/workspaces projects.

 lerna-publisher will check versions of all subpackages in monorepo and publish them to npmjs if version specified in package.json of subpackage is higher than version in npmjs.